 Peach drove deep into GAC territory on two occasions, but came away empty.
 Place-kicker Mitchell Fineran missed a 42-yard field goal on the first play of the second quarter after the Trojans had driven 53 yards.
 He missed a 37-yarder on the last play of the half, after Peach had driven from its own 20.

 The Spartans held Peach to a three-and-out with 10:15 left in the game and took over at their own 33-yard line after the Trojans punted.
 Mills completed a 15-yard pass to Jeff Blake and a 10-yard pass to Harrison Sloane, but the offense stalled at the Peach 16, which set up Buce’s 33-yard field goal to increase the lead to 13-0 with 6:58 remaining.

-Peach responded with an 80-yard scoring drive, Antonio Gibson passing 15 yards to Devontae Howard for the touchdown with 1:27 remaining in the game.
+Peach responded with an 80-yard scoring drive, Antonio Gilbert passing 15 yards to Devontae Howard for the touchdown with 1:27 remaining in the game.
 GAC recovered an onside kick, then punted to the Peach 33 with 11 seconds remaining.
-Gibson’s desperation pass was intercepted.
+Gilbert’s desperation pass was intercepted.

 “It was just a great team win,” said Mills, the top-rated quarterback in the state who has committed to Stanford.
 “We struggled a little bit on offense tonight, but our defense made up for it.
 That’s what championship teams do.
 They have an offense and a defense working a high levels, and we are just ready for next week.”

 Mills finished the game 16-of-27 passing for 219 yards.